- Why Brita®

 If your Brita® Faucet Filter has not been used for several days, you should let water run through the filter for 30 seconds before use, in order to wet and re-activate the system’s filter.

-For Brita® faucet filtration systems specifically:
+For Brita® faucet water filter systems specifically:

 For optimum performance, it’s important to change your Brita® filter on a regular basis.
 Fortunately, Brita® replacement filters are inexpensive.